 I’m quite impressed with how much of a difference a few Taurus TX22 upgrades from TandemKross can make.
-Despite the popularity and low price of this little .22 LR pistol, I had never got around to buying one.
+Despite the popularity and low price of this little .22 LR pistol, I had never gotten around to buying one.
 Heck, I never even handled one at the local shop.
 Nothing against Taurus, I was just too busy with several other platforms.

-TandemKross Victory trigger for the Taurus TX22
+TandemKross Victory trigger: the best of the Taurus TX22 Upgrades

 Machined from aluminum, the TandemKross Victory trigger for the Taurus TX22 is everything the OEM trigger isn’t.
 It’s got a flat face with good texturing, and it’s adjustable for pre and post-travel*.
 That asterisk isn’t nearly big enough, but I’ll get to the adjustable part in a bit.
 Combined with the lightened trigger spring from TandemKross, it drops the pull weight by about 2 pounds.
 Available in either black or red, it looks at least 100 times better as well.
 If you only had $54.99 to spend on Taurus TX22 upgrades, this is where you should spend it.
 Just remember to budget another $12.99 for the trigger spring.